MicrosoftDocs/sql-docs/docs/sql-operations-studio/integrated-terminal.md

 ### Rename terminal sessions

 Integrated Terminal sessions can now be renamed using the **Terminal: Rename** (`workbench.action.terminal.rename`) command.
-The new name will be displayed in the terminal selection drop-down.
+The new name is displayed in the terminal selection drop-down.

 ### Forcing key bindings to pass through the terminal

-While focus is in the integrated terminal, many key bindings will not work as the keystrokes are passed to and consumed by the terminal itself.
+While focus is in the integrated terminal, many key bindings won't work because the keystrokes are passed to and consumed by the terminal itself.
 The `terminal.integrated.commandsToSkipShell` setting can be used to get around this.
-It contains an array of command names whose key bindings will skip processing by the shell and instead be processed by the Carbon key binding system.
+It contains an array of command names whose key bindings skip processing by the shell and instead be processed by the [!INCLUDE[name-sos](../includes/name-sos-short.md)] key binding system.
 By default this includes all terminal key bindings in addition to a select few commonly used key bindings.

-## Next Steps

-The basics of the terminal have been covered in this document, read on to find out more about:

-* [Keyboard shortcuts](/carbon/keyboard-shortcuts.md) - Keyboard shortcuts let you customize your common keyboard actions.